 Spring pea risotto is a dish that transforms simple ingredients into something elegant and deeply satisfying.
 With creamy Arborio rice, sweet peas, and warm Parmesan-rich broth, each bite feels comforting yet bright.
 This recipe relies on classic risotto technique—gentle heat, patient stirring, and warm stock—to create its signature silky texture.
 Whether served as a main dish or a beautiful side, it’s a versatile meal that works for any season.
 Once you learn the rhythm of making risotto, it becomes one of those dishes you return to again and again for its flavor, ease, and timeless appeal.

-Spring Pea Risotto – Creamy, Bright & Perfect for Spring
+Spring Pea Risotto – Creamy, Bright & Classic Italian Rice Dish

 Ingredients

-Add Arborio rice and stir for 2–3 minutes until the grains are coated and lightly fragrant.
-Avoid browning the rice.
+- Add Arborio rice and cook 2–3 minutes, stirring until grains are coated and lightly fragrant.
+Do not brown.

-Stir peas into the risotto during the final minutes of cooking.
-Continue cooking until they heat through.
+- Stir peas into risotto during final minutes and cook until heated through.

-Remove the pot from heat.
-Stir in grated Parmesan and cold butter until creamy and glossy.
-Adjust seasoning with salt and black pepper.
+- Remove from heat.
+Stir in Parmesan and cold butter until glossy and smooth.
+Season to taste.

 Notes